 The number of outsourcing companies in IT is huge: in 2014, the IT outsourcing market was worth $104,6B

-There are many places to start your research: Clutch.co (or similar platforms gathering info about companies along with references from their clients), Upwork (recommended interchangeably with other sites for freelancers: Toptal, Guru, etc.), various lists created by third-party companies (e.g. Top Custom Software Development Companies), Quora, Facebook or LinkedIn groups, or even – the most obvious choice – Google.
+There are many places to start your research: Clutch.co (or similar platforms gathering info about companies along with references from their clients), Upwork (recommended interchangeably with other sites for freelancers: Toptal, Guru, etc.), various lists created by third-party companies (e.g. Best Artificial Intelligence Companies of 2021, Top Custom Software Development Companies), Quora, Facebook or LinkedIn groups, or even – the most obvious choice – Google.

 But when you do your research, you will easily notice that offers for custom software development vary – by the approach to development, technologies, and prices.